Ifaen/NixOS/README.md

 **flake.nix & flake.lock**: Core files for flake-based reproducibility. **flake.nix** defines the system configuration and dependencies, while **flake.lock** keeps track of pinned versions.

-**config/**: Contains base configurations and system imports.
+**config/**: Contains base configurations, aliases and system imports.
 Here, you’ll find general settings and essential packages that don’t fit any specific category and require minimal configuration.

 **settings/**: Houses settings for applications that generally fit within a single category, such as system services, themes, or any app that doesn’t need extensive configuration.